 Whether you plan on caravanning in winter or putting your tourer into hibernation it’s important to make sure you have insurance cover throughout the year.

-Current lockdown restrictions might mean your caravan is off the road for a few weeks or perhaps you might not fancy touring in the cold and wet.
-For some caravanners, it might be tempting to cancel their caravan insurance cover in winter to save a few pounds, but if this is the case, be warned as caravan thefts can and do happen, as well as other risks, such as storm, or accidental damage.
+For some caravanners, it might be tempting to cancel their caravan insurance cover in winter to save a few pounds, but if this is the case, be warned as caravan thefts can and do happen, as well as other risks, such as storms, or accidental damage.

 The main risks facing your tourer over winter are accidental damage, stormy weather or theft-related incidents, whether that be caravan theft, attempted theft or thieves breaking into caravans to steal their contents.